 What are Direct Loans?

-The William D. Ford Federal Direct Loan is the primary federal loan program for PLU students beginning with the 2010-11 academic year.
-Federal Direct Loans are funded by the federal government through the U.S. Department of Education and is a long term loan with a fixed interest rate.
-The interest rate on these loans for undergraduate students is 3.4% if subsidized (interest paid by the Federal Government) or 6.8% for graduate students and for undergraduates borrowing the unsubsidized loan.
+The William D. Ford Federal Direct Loan are funded by the federal government through the U.S. Department of Education and is a long term loan with a fixed interest rate.
+The interest rate on these loans for undergraduate students is 4.66% or 6.21% for graduate students.

 Loan repayment begins six months after you complete the program, or drop below half time, which at Pacific Lutheran University, is six credits for undergraduates, four for graduate students.
 If you are borrowing the Federal Direct Loan for the first time, you are required to complete an entrance interview prior to receiving your loan proceeds.
 Loan proceeds are disbursed at the beginning of each semester and the loan is evenly divided over the loan period (number of semesters you will be enrolled at least half time) during the academic year.
 Loan proceeds are posted to your university student account and are applied against university charges for the semester.
 If your loan amount, when disbursed, exceeds your current university charges and creates a credit balance on your account, you may request the balance to be issued to you by completing a Refund Request Form at the Student Services Center.
 Refunds are generated weekly and are available on Fridays, by automatic deposit if your on-campus pay check is delivered by automatic deposit into your bank account, or by paper check at the Student Services Center.